 Acidic pH gives a red color, more basic pH a blue and very basic pH makes it colorless.
 The molecule that changes with the pH is called cyanidin.
 Remember: A cyanidin with attached sugars is called an anthocyanin.

-The presence of sugar is important in the anthcyanin biosynthesis since all anthcyanins have a sugar molecule bound to their structure.
+The presence of sugar is important in the anthocyanin biosynthesis since all anthicyanins have a sugar molecule bound to their structure.
 The sugar groups are usually glucose, galactose, or arabinose.
 The sugar rings have many OH groups, which can hydrogen-bond to water.
 They help with the pigment's solubility in water.

 Click Here to return to the search form.